 Respondents also strongly supported that the transition should not take place prior to the adoption of required accountability mechanisms (being developed by the CCWG-Accountability) by ICANN or at least guaranteed to be adopted in a timely manner and that there should be a Customer Standing Committee (CSC) as well as an Independent Appeals Panel (IAP) that can make binding decisions regarding IANA actions or inactions.
 Most respondents also noted that the proposal, as a whole, was too complex, did not provide enough details to properly evaluate it and that the time for submitting comments was too short.

+CWG Internal surveys and intensive work weekend

 In the weeks of 22 and 29 December, the CWG completed a detailed analysis of the written comments received in the public consultation and held several meetings to discuss these.
 As a result of these meetings, the CWG developed two internal surveys based on the questions and suggestions provided in the responses to the public consultation.
 The survey questions were organized along the same lines as the CWG draft proposal, with a section added on an “Internal-to-ICANN” solution as a replacement for the “Contract Co. option,” and questions were included regarding the conditions for the separation of the IANA Function from ICANN.
-The surveys were distributed to the CWG participants during the week of 5 January 2015.
+The surveys were distributed to the CWG participants during the week of 5 January 2015 (the results can be found at https://community.icann.org/display/gnsocwgdtstwrdshp/Current+Drafts)

-The CWG’s intensive work weekend of 10-11 January 2015 allowed the participants to consider the results of both the public consultation and the surveys.
+The CWG’s intensive work weekend of 10-11 January 2015 (4 teleconferences totaling more than 8 hours over the two days) allowed the participants to consider the results of both the public consultation and the surveys.
 The public consultation and the CWG survey were very similar with respect to showing very strong support for the creation of a multistakeholder MRT, a CSC and an IAP (as defined below).
 There was also very strong support for not moving the IANA function from ICANN unless ICANN materially breached the IANA functions agreement and failed to cure that breach.
 A majority of survey respondents agreed that if there were adequate accountability mechanisms in place that an ICANN Internal option would be acceptable or preferable.
 There was no strong agreement amongst survey respondents with the proposal to create Contract Co. as part of the transition and a slight majority of respondents felt that this option would likely be complex, costly and risky.
 It was also generally agreed when discussing the results of the surveys that a number of questions regarding key aspects of the proposals could only be answered by having a legal opinion on these matters.

+CWG conclusions following the public consultation, surveys and the intensive work weekend.

 When considering these results the CWG came to the following conclusions:

-There is not enough support for the Contract Co. option at this time to allow the CWG to continue developing only this option.
+Given the results of the public consultation and the surveys the CWG should develop alternative transition proposals which should include ICANN Internal type solutions.

 Some of the key issues related to the Contract Co. option and an ICANN internal solution can only be properly resolved by obtaining qualified independent legal advice.